-5.2 Functions of Open-E iSCSI-R3 via browser access
+5.2 Functions of Open-E iSCSI via browser access

-The following pages will thoroughly describe every function of Open-E iSCSI-R3.
-The functions are divided according to menu options, which are located at the top of the screen.
+On the following pages, we will thoroughly describe every function of Open-E iSCSI.
+The functions are divided by menu options, which are located at the top part of the screen.

-5.2.1 SETUP
+5.2.1 Setup